Skip to main content

 JavaScript client

-const eventSource = new EventSource('/api/chat?token=' + jwt);
+const eventSource = new EventSource('/ai/chat?token=' + jwt);

 eventSource.addEventListener('token', e => {